-Susan serves on the board for Northern Neck Insurance Company.
-She is a member of the steering committee for the VCU Wilder School of Government Effectiveness in Government Awards; board chair of the Richmond Behavioral Health Foundation; member of the Executives Roundtable in Greater Richmond; and member of the Sorensen Institute Richmond board.
-She is active with her fellow state leadership program colleagues across the United States and has hosted their annual national conference in Virginia.
-Susan and her husband Bob live in Richmond and are active in their church with the newcomers ministry and in their neighborhood.
-They are blessed with two married daughters, two precious grandchildren and two lovable rescue dogs.
+Susan serves on the boards for the Richmond Forum, Northern Neck Insurance Company and Needles Eye Ministries.
+She is a member of the Impact of Women committee for the 2019 Jamestown Commemoration, American Evolution; the Executives Roundtable in Greater Richmond; and Sorensen Institute Richmond board.
+She is active with her fellow state leadership program colleagues across the United States and hosted their national conference in Virginia.
+Susan and her husband Bob live in Richmond and are active in their church with the newcomer’s ministry and in their neighborhood.
+They are blessed with two married daughters, three precious grandchildren and a lovable Labrador Retriever.

 Director of Administration

 Kerrie Clarke joined the Lead Virginia team in January 2015 as the Director of Administration.
 Prior to becoming a member of the Lead Virginia team, Kerrie was employed by Virginia Commonwealth University in the Research Rehabilitation and Training Center as an event coordinator.
 There, she coordinated monthly training classes in various states in support of people with disabilities entering the work force.